nexpy/nexpy/README.rst

 <http://www.enthought.com>`_ or within Enthought's `Canopy Application
 <https://www.enthought.com/products/canopy/>`_.

+.. warning:: Version 0.12.0 is the last version to be compatible with Python 2.
+             There may be urgent bug fixes but from v0.13, Python 3 will be required.

 The GUI includes an `IPython shell <http://ipython.org/>`_ and a `Matplotlib plotting pane <http://matplotlib.sourceforge.net>`_.
 The IPython shell is embedded in the Qt GUI using an implementation based on the newly-released